iechor/docs/content/storage/_index.md

   kernel.
 This extra abstraction reduces performance as compared to using _data volumes_, which write directly to the host filesystem.

-Docker has two options for containers to store files on the host machine, so that the files are persisted even after the container stops: volumes, and bind mounts.
+iEchor has two options for containers to store files on the host machine, so that the files are persisted even after the container stops: volumes, and bind mounts.

-Docker also supports containers storing files in-memory on the host machine.
+iEchor also supports containers storing files in-memory on the host machine.
 Such files are not persisted.
-If you're running Docker on Linux, `tmpfs` mount is used to store files in the host's system memory.
+If you're running iEchor on Linux, `tmpfs` mount is used to store files in the host's system memory.
-If you're running Docker on Windows, named pipe is used to store files in the host's system memory.
+If you're running iEchor on Windows, named pipe is used to store files in the host's system memory.

 ## Choose the right type of mount